Vishwa0416/Vehicle-Detector/README.md

 * [OpenCV](https://opencv.org/)
 * [Python](https://www.python.org/)

-## 📸 Demo

-* Upload any image with vehicles and get real-time object detection with bounding boxes and labels.

 ## 🤝 Contributions

 * Contributions, feedback, and feature requests are welcome!
 Feel free to fork the project, submit issues, or open pull requests.